Rafatlne/DIU-FREE-ROOM-API/README.md

   **10.Read all data from database use this end point or _POST request use this end point** `http://localhost/RoomBooks/api/room/update.php`
+11. For update(_POST) in database send JSON like this
+    ```
+    {
+        "id": 1,
+        "isbooked": "lel",
+        "contact_no" : "01571717171",
+        "courseCode": "lel"
+    }
+    ```

-11. Replace localhost with your ip address. link will be something like this:
+12. Replace localhost with your ip address. link will be something like this:
   `http://192.168.0.102/RoomBooks/api/room/update.php`